 1. The initial point of contact is the child’s class teacher

-2. Appointments may also be made with the SENCo initially, if further concerns then the Headteacher.
+2. Appointments may also be made with the Inclusion Manager initially, if further concerns then the Headteacher.

 3. If any person feels that their complaint has not been dealt with adequately by the school staff, they are able to contact the named Governor of Special Educational Needs and Disability, Mr Derek Gray, who will report their concerns to the Governing Body.